OCselected/ttoos/content/posts/open-source-economic/open-source-literature-review.md

 ## 文献引用

+* Bessen, James.
+(2022).
+The New Goliaths: How Corporations Use Software to Dominate Industries, Kill Innovation, and Undermine Regulation.
+10.12987/9780300265026.
+* Bill Gates is the first programmer to raise the issue of software piracy.
+February 3, 1976 , "An Open Letter to Hobbyists,"
 * Chris DiBona, Sam Ockman, and Mark Stone 等，Open Sources: Voices from the Open Source Revolution，1st Edition January 1999
 * Glyn Moody, Rebel Code: Linux and the Open Source Revolution, London: Allen Lane, 2001,
-*
+*  Grad, Burton (2002).
+A personal recollection: IBM's unbundling of software and services.
+Annals of the History of Computing, IEEE.
+24. 64 - 71.
+10.1109/85.988583.
+*  Joel West and Jason Dedrick, “Open Source Standardization: The Rise of Linux in the Network Era,” Knowledge, Technology & Policy, 14, 2 (Summer 2001): 88-112.
+DOI: 10.1007/PL00022278
+* Moglen, E. (1999).
+Anarchism triumphant: Free software and the death of copyright.
+First Monday, 4(8). https://doi.org/10.5210/fm.v4i8.684
 *  O'Neil, Mathieu ,  Cyberchiefs: Autonomy and Authority in Online Tribes, Pluto Press,  2009-3
 *  Scott Bradner，The Internet Engineering Task Force， 节选自 （Chris DiBona, Sam Ockman, and Mark Stone，1999）
-*  《我们的信任：为什么有时信任，有时不信任》，（美）布鲁斯•施奈尔， 机械工业出版社，2013-5
+*  Schrape, Jan-Felix (2017) : Open source projects as incubators of innovation: From niche phenomenon to integral part of the software industry, SOI Discussion Paper, No. 2017-03, Universität Stuttgart, Institut für Sozialwissenschaften, Abteilung für Organisations- und Innovationssoziologie, Stuttgart
+* Simcoe, Timothy & Watson, Jeremy.
+(2019).
+Forking, Fragmentation, and Splintering.
+Strategy Science.
+4. 10.1287/stsc.2019.0094.
 *  Weber, Steven.
 (2009).
 The Political Economy of Open Source Software and Why It Matters.
 10.1515/9781400831616.178.
 *  《The Sucess of Open Source》，Steve Weber, Harvard University Press (4 Oct.
 2005)
-*  Grad, B..
-(2002).
-A personal recollection: IBM's unbundling of software and services.
-Annals of the History of Computing, IEEE.
-24. 64 - 71.
-10.1109/85.988583.
-*  Bill Gates is the first programmer to raise the issue of software piracy.
-February 3, 1976 , "An Open Letter to Hobbyists,"
-*  Moglen, E. (1999).
-Anarchism triumphant: Free software and the death of copyright.
-First Monday, 4(8). https://doi.org/10.5210/fm.v4i8.684
+*
+*

+*   《我们的信任：为什么有时信任，有时不信任》，（美）布鲁斯•施奈尔， 机械工业出版社，2013-5

 ## 关于作者